Code snippets (CPP version)

 Declare

-When we do things related to 2-D array, remember divide (//
+When we do things related to 2-D array, remember divide (//) and module (%).

 Examples